 300g fresh cranberries

 2 large oranges, 1 zested and both juiced

 2-4 tbsp pomegranate molasses, dial up or down according to your personal taste

-2-4 tbsp unrefined granulated sugar, dial up or down according to your personal taste
+2-4 tbsp date molasses, dial up or down according to your personal taste

 1 tsp ras-el-hanout

 Place all the ingredients into a small saucepan and slowly bring up to a simmer.

 Allow to simmer for 10-15 minutes stirring constantly until all the berries have burst and have taken on a jammy texture.
 Transfer the mixture – including the star anise – to a warm sterilised Kilner jar, cover with a paper disc, seal and store in a cool place.
 Once opened store in the refrigerator for up to a week.